zkTLS Integration using Reclaim in a Xion Mobile App

 Reclaim is a decentralized identity protocol that allows users to prove facts about themselves, such as social media stats, financial data, or platform activity, using zero-knowledge proofs (ZKPs).
 Rather than sharing raw data, Reclaim enables users to generate cryptographic proofs that can be verified on-chain without revealing the underlying information.

 In this guide, we’ll use Reclaim to let users prove their Twitter follower count without exposing their full profile or login credentials.
-This is done through Reclaim’s integration with trusted data providers like Twitter, wrapped in a ZK-proof that can be verified by your frontend or smart contract.
+This is done through Reclaim’s integration with trusted data providers like Twitter (Now X.com), wrapped in a ZK-proof that can be verified by your frontend or smart contract.

 To get started, you’ll need to: